JohnDuncanScott/example-rest-service/README.md

 * Storage
   * Check Save button saves package to Backend AND navigates you back to Admin page
   * Check package is saved with correct information
+  * Check newly added packages can be added to cart (they will have 0 products so will cost nothing)
+  * Check newly added packages can be updated
+  * Check newly added packages can be deleted
 ## Update package view (reachable via Update button on Admin page)
 * Info
   * Check Id, Name, Description and Products are viewable